-- Unbilled revenue is initially recognised for revenue earned from the provision of construction services as the receipt of consideration is (a) conditional on successful completion of construction.
-Upon completion of construction and acceptance by the customer, the amounts recognised as unbilled revenue are reclassified to accounts receivable. - Retention money receivables are part of the consideration that the customers retain which is payable on successful completion of the contracts in order to provide the customers with assurance that the Group will complete its obligation satisfactorily under the contracts, rather than to provide financing to the customers.
+- (a) Unbilled revenue is initially recognised for revenue earned from the provision of construction services as the receipt of consideration is conditional on successful completion of construction.
+Upon completion of construction and acceptance by the customer, the amounts recognised as unbilled revenue are reclassified to accounts receivable. - (b) Retention money receivables are part of the consideration that the customers retain which is payable on successful completion of the contracts in order to provide the customers with assurance that the Group will complete its obligation satisfactorily under the contracts, rather than to provide financing to the customers.

-During the year ended 31 March 2020, HK\$3,164,000 (2019: HK\$4,334,000) was recognised as an allowance for expected credit losses on contract assets.
-The Group's trading terms and credit policy with customers are disclosed in note 17 to the financial statements.
+As at 31 March 2021, HK\$1,565,000 (2020: HK\$3,164,000) was recognised as an allowance for expected credit losses on contract assets.
+The Group's trading terms and credit policy with customers are disclosed in note 16 to the financial statements.